dbriones49/VLAN-Configuration/README.md

 The VLAN configuration will be completed on the switch.
-To begin, we type "enable", the " config terminal".
+To begin, we type "enable", then " config terminal".
 From here we can name the VLANS for their corresponding departments.
 VLAN 10 will be named "HR", and VLAN 20 will be named "IT".